Marriage & Money Workshop — Wednesday, April 5th, 2017

 Call (206) 556-4502 or email firstname.lastname@example.org

-Marriage & Money goes well beyond traditional financial guidance — Givens has assembled a wealth of other experts, resources and takeaways for attendees, covering estate planning, taxes, risk management and more.
+The Marriage & Money course goes well beyond traditional financial guidance - with segments from professionals in the fields of finance, education, mediation, therapy, and law.
 Participants in the program will benefit from:

 - Assistance with understanding their current cash flow, and how it impacts budgeting